- 4 boneless skinless chicken breast halves (4 ounces each)

 - 2 to 3 drops browning sauce, optional

 - Pound chicken to 1/4-in. thickness.
 Sprinkle both sides with salt and 1/4 teaspoon pepper.
 In a large nonstick skillet, cook chicken for 4-5 minutes on each side or until juices run clear.

 - Meanwhile, in a saucepan, melt the butter over medium-low heat.
 Add the green onion and garlic; saute for 2 minutes.
-Add the mushrooms and cook until tender, about 2 minutes.
-Stir in the broth, tarragon and remaining pepper.
-Cook over medium heat until mushrooms are tender.
+Add the mushrooms and cook until softened, about 2 minutes.
+Stir in the chicken broth, tarragon and remaining pepper.
+Cook over medium hat until mushrooms are tender.

 - In a small bowl, combine the cornstarch and wine or additional broth until smooth.
 Stir into the mushroom mixture.
 Bring to a boil; cook and stir for 2 minutes or until thickened.
 Stir in browning sauce if desired.
 Serve sauce over chicken.
 Yield: 4 servings.